Loved and Lost on Melbourne Street, Market Street and Grosvenor Street

 DHSS/DSS Job Centre: right opposite the last two shops was Stalybridge’s Job Centre, prior to its move to Waterloo Road in 1996.

 F.W.
 Woolworth: a purpose built unit dating from 1904, Stalybridge’s branch of Woolworths closed in 1973.
 Shortly after, it became the town’s first Kwik Save store before moving to ‘out-of-town’ premises on nearby Leech Street in 1994.
 Ethel Austin took over till its demise in 2009 – 2010.
-It is now occupied by a craft shop.
+It was occupied by a craft shop before 2017.
+In July that year, it became part of The Society Rooms J.D.
+Wetherspoon house – with the addition of an outdoor seating area.

 Maypole Dairy: one of Stalybridge’s first modern self-service supermarkets was a purpose built unit for the Maypole Dairy, opening in 1968.
 The unit has seen a fair amount of changes in its time, starting with its transition to becoming a branch of Liptons.
 In 1986, Liptons became Lo-Cost, later becoming Lloyd’s Supersave and Savers.
-It is now a branch of Superdrug.
+It was briefly a branch of Superdrug before reverting to its previous guise as a Savers store.

 Golden Gander: poultry products shop.
 Later became D&A Discounts, a short lived bargain basement food store.
 Then the Town Shopper’s double unit.
-It is now a T-Shirt printing shop.
+It is now a T-Shirt printing shop known as Get Shirty.

 Scallywags: children’s outfitters.
 Now part of an expanded branch of Joe Coral, bookmakers, hitherto a branch of Paul Dean’s bookmakers.